Quality champions aim to raise the quality of official statistics produced by government departments.

-- Ensure my HoP and colleagues within my department are kept up to date with guidance produced by the Quality Centre and any other developments relating to quality.
+- ensuring my HoP and colleagues within my department are kept up to date with guidance produced by the Quality Centre and any other developments relating to quality

-- Act as the central point of contact within my department for advice on quality.
+- acting as the central point of contact within my department for advice on quality

-- Consider producing internal guidance documents on quality for my department – The Quality Centre have many examples of these from across the GSS which can be shared.
+- considering producing internal guidance documents on quality for my department – the Quality Centre have many examples of these from across the GSS which can be shared

-To support my HoP in ensuring delivery of the GSS Quality Strategy within my department:
+To support my HoP in ensuring delivery of the GSS Quality Strategy within my department by

-- Work with my HoP and consult with all GSS members in my department to produce an action plan outlining what activities will take place in my department to achieve the GSS aims within the strategy.
+- working with my HoP and consult with all GSS members in my department to produce an action plan outlining what activities will take place in my department to achieve the GSS aims within the strategy

-- Work with my HoP to provide biannual updates to the Quality Centre on these actions to enable progress of the strategy to be tracked.
+- working with my HoP to provide biannual updates to the Quality Centre on these actions to enable progress of the strategy to be tracked

-To identify areas where support is needed from the Quality Centre:
+To identify areas where support is needed from the Quality Centre by:

-- Work with my HoP to identify any quality issues with new data sources and review the approach to quality reporting and quality assurance within my department.
+- working with my HoP to identify any quality issues with new data sources and review the approach to quality reporting and quality assurance within my department

-- Seek support from the Quality Centre in these areas where it is needed.
+- seeking support from the Quality Centre in these areas where it is needed

-The following support in these areas can be provided by the Quality Centre:
+The following support can be provided by the Quality Centre:

-To attend quality champion network meetings and share best practice:
+To attend quality champion network meetings and share best practice by:

-- Attend and actively participate in quarterly champion meetings.
+- attending and actively participate in quarterly champion meetings

-- Submit an agenda item or present at the quarterly champion meeting to showcase developments/practice in my department relating to quality or discuss a challenge etc.
+- submitting an agenda item or presenting at the quarterly champion meeting to showcase developments or practice in my department relating to quality or to discuss a challenge

-- Build links with champions in other departments to share knowledge.
+- building links with champions in other departments to share knowledge

 The group membership will consist of representatives from departments across the GSS who are responsible for statistical inputs and outputs.